By signing a Master Promissory Note (MPN), you, the borrower, agree to repay the loans that are guaranteed using the note.

 How do I sign an MPN?

-Federal Perkins or Nursing Loan: If you are borrowing one of these loans for the first time at UND, please complete and return your MPN to Student Account Services.
+Federal Nursing Loan: If you are borrowing one of these loans for the first time at UND, please complete the online MPN with ECSI.

 Can I change the amount of my loan?

 You may reduce the loan by contacting the UND Student Financial Aid Office before the money is disbursed.
 If you are interested in borrowing additional loans, you should contact our office to discuss your options.

 What happens if I transfer to another school?